To accompany my video What to sow in January – 7 Easy to grow crops I’ve made a resource list with links to the varieties discussed.

 A basic cold frame is easy to make.
 Use 4 pieces of wood fixed together in the corners with a sheet of glass or rigid plastic over the top of it.
 Alternatively, you can use pieces of twin wall polycarbonate sheeting.
 This is usually enough to offer some shelter to seedlings of hardier varieties and veg plants in winter.

 Each month I publish a video guide of what to sow in that particular month.
 I have also compiled an at-a-glance guide with links of where the seeds can be purchased (as at January 2020).
 I have listed seed sources for UK.
 At Byther Farm we grow most of the fruit and vegetables we need to feed our small family each year.
 I also run a small veg box scheme.
-Although we garden on a large area of approximately half an acre, the same seeds can be sown in any size garden.

 In addition, a full list of all the productive plants, fruit, vegetables and herbs is on the page what we grow.